Mani-varma1/SoftwareDevelopmentVIMMO/README.md

 # to run docker make sure you are in route directory of the project
 cd <your_file_path>/SoftwareDevelopmentVIMMO

-# make sure your docker daemon is running if you are on mac/windows use docker desktop

 # if you are on linux use
 sudo systemctl start docker

+#Tp build and run the image
+docker build -t vimmo_app .
+docker run -d --name my_vimmo_app -p 5000:5000 vimmo_app

+#to exit
+docker stop my_vimmo_app
+docker rm my_vimmo_app

+# <m>ake sure your docker daemon is running if you are on mac/windows use docker desktop

-# to build the image
+# # to build the image and to run the container
-docker-compose build
+docker-compose up --build

-# to run the container
+# to run it in the background use
-docker-compose up
+docker-compose up -d --build
 ````

 ## Testing